Stargix/Pygame-minesweeper/README.md

 # Pygame-minesweeper
-An script of the game minesweeper developed with pygame based on Google minesweeper interface
+A script of the game minesweeper developed with pygame based on Google minesweeper interface

 ## Instructions
 - Insert the font path on the script